Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Improved Critical**

-    When you cast make a ranged spell attack, the number you need to roll to score a Critical Hit is reduced by 1.
-This effect can Stack.
+    The number you need to roll a Critical Hit while attacking with a Spell is reduced by 1.
+This effect can stack.

 ### Sword Dancing

 *Level 4 Feat*

-**Prerequisite:** :material-lightbulb-on: Proficiency with any Martial Weapon
+**Prerequisite:** :material-lightbulb-on: Proficiency with a Martial Weapon that has the :weapon-prop-finesse: **Finesse** property
 **Repeatable:** No

 One-handed weapons and blades are an extension of your arm, graceful as the wind.